jquery/learn.jquery.com/page/events/event-basics.md

 ### Setting Up Events to Run Only Once

-Sometimes you need a particular handler to run only once &mdash; after that, you may want no handler to run, or you may want a different handler to run. jQuery provides the `$.fn.one` method for this purpose.
+Sometimes you need a particular handler to run only once — after that, you may want no handler to run, or you may want a different handler to run. jQuery provides the `$.fn.one` method for this purpose.